pwinckles/card-game-rules/traditional/tarot/FrenchTarot.md

 The rules are the same with the following exceptions:

 - 24 cards are dealt to each player
-- 6 cards are dealt to the stock
+- 6 cards are dealt to the talon
 - The declarer always plays alone

 ### 4 Players